 For example, you need the Security+ to work for the United States government.

 Granted, to get to any specialized or advanced career in network security, having only your Security+ certification will not cut it.
-However, it is a good starting point to gain the conceptual knowledge to move forward to getting certified in higher level security certifications such as the Cisco Certified Network Professional Security (CCNP Security) credential, Certified Ethical Hacker (CEH), or Certified Information Systems Security Professional (CISSP).
+However, it is a good starting point to gain the conceptual knowledge to move forward to getting certified in higher level security certifications such as the Cisco Certified Network Professional Security (CCNP Security) credential, White Hat Hacking, or Certified Information Systems Security Professional (CISSP).

 You simply want to learn more about network security.